-By enrolling in a VET qualification with Public Schools NSW, Wagqa Wagqa, RTO 90333, you are choosing to participate in a program of study that will provide you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, you must meet the assessment requirements of CUA30420 -Certificate III in Live Production and Technical Services.

-You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
-This is known as dual accreditation.
-To gain the full qualification, students must achieve all 15 competencies.
+By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this VET qualification, you must meet the assessment requirements of CUA30420 Certificate III in Live Production and Technical Services https://training.gov.au/Training/Details/CUA30420.
+You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+To gain this full qualification, you must achieve 15 units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.

-Students complete a VET Enrolment Form, supplying their USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
-Students must have completed All My Own Work before enrolling in this qualification and be work ready before work placement.
-Students selecting this course should be interested in working in the entertainment industry.
-They should be able to use a personal digital device including a personal computer or laptop.
+You must complete the VET enrolment process, supplying your USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
+HSC: All My Own Work must be completed before enrolling in this qualification.
+When selecting this course you should be interested in working in an entertainment environment and be able to use a personal digital device including a personal computer or laptop.

-Creative Arts and Culture Training Package (CUA) Units of Competency
+Creative Arts and Culture Training Package (CUA 6.0) Units of Competency

-2 x Core units CUAIND311 Work effectively in the creative arts industry CUAIND314 Plan a career in the creative arts industry
+Core CUAIND311 Work effectively in the creative arts industry CUAIND314 Plan a career in the creative arts industry.
+Elective CPCCWHS1001